Skip to the content.

 // 0 will disable the dimmer

-// The remaining percentage will be given to the next dimmers
+// The remaining power will be given to the next dimmers

 // Set whether the Shelly EM with this script will be used to control the bypass relay to force a heating